Holiday merchandising is always hard. It can feel like "another thing to do." For many it can feel irrelevant. It isn't.

 Are your fixtures forming barricades?

-5. Break long lines of fixtures into smaller sections.
-Notice we separated the long line of four tables and put spaces in between them so shoppers could move more freely.
+Break long lines of fixtures into smaller sections.
+Notice in the country store, we cut the long line of four tables and put spaces in between them so shoppers could move more freely.
 We broke up the 30' lines in the beverage center into smaller, shoppable angled aisles.

 How can you combine items into a focused display?

-6. You want shoppers to help themselves and build the bigger basket, so keep displays simple with just a few SKUS.
-In the video you can see it is several products all built around a pancake breakfast.
+You want shoppers to help themselves and build the bigger basket, so keep displays simple with just a few SKUS.
+In the top video, you can see it is several products all built around a pancake breakfast.